d-nishi/solutions/secure-jupyter-notebooks-gke.md

 ![alt text](https://github.com/d-nishi/solutions/blob/master/gke-jupyter.png)

-Open a browser to access the jupyter-notebook service @ nishidavidson.com (http://nishidavidson.com/) you will be asked for the “username: jupyter” and “password” for the secret you created in auth.text file.
+Open a browser to access the jupyter-notebook service @ the domain name you used for the host definition in your ingress declaration.
+In our example here, I used the domain name [nishidavidson.com](http://nishidavidson.com/).
+When you open your DNS, you will be asked for the “username: jupyter” and “password” for the secret you created in `auth.text` file as shown below:

 ![alt text](https://github.com/d-nishi/solutions/blob/master/jupyter-notebook-login.png)